15 Alternatives to Sumo.com for Email Marketing and CRO

 Unlike many other options on this list, this one is a plugin, so it's limited to WordPress, Wix, and Shopify.
 It's a relatively simple but practical set of configurable rules for pop-ups, without much more to it.
 You can set targeting rules, click triggers, and even give the user an option to launch the pop-up directly.

-Popup Examples on Mobile
+Popup Examples On Mobile

 It's free to start, but the pro version limits things like CSS editing, split testing, dynamic customization, and behavioral triggers.